Our Sustainability Smart Action Plan 2017-8

 Littering is being tackled by our Environmental and Ethics Officer Ana alongside our Wildlife and Conservation Society; they recently ran 'The BIG Brunel Clean Up' highlighting the amount of litter left within the Library.
 They are using these findings to push for more reusable packaging.

-Within our Venues Locos and Academy we have stopped using plastic straws for all drinks except Starbucks.
+Within our Venues, we have stopped using plastic straws for all drinks.
 Should you wish to have a straw please ask our bar staff for one of our paper ones.

 Lack of recycling bins, we have looked at this within the Hamilton Centre and have added extra bins within the Atrium and our Union corridor.

-Inefficient old buildings, our President Pauldy and Ana Environmental and Ethics officer are sitting on all new building committees.
+Inefficient old buildings, our President and Environmental and Ethics officer now sit on all University Committees regarding new buildings.
 They are lobbying for solar power, efficient heating systems and bat boxes to be built into the structure of new developments, currently the John Crank building.

 All new lighting in Union offices is on motion sensors.
 The Wildlife Society carried out the 'Black Out' campaign and has published this to the university to highlight the areas which require improvement.